 It might seem obvious that plant-eaters like Borealopelta were hunted by large predators.
 But “some people believed that an animal like this was predator-proof,” Brown says.
 “To get into the animal, you would have had to flip it onto its belly—and it’s huge.”
 Clearly, though, enough predators were doing that to drive the evolution of a camouflaged color scheme.

-“There’s still a lot of healthy scientific skepticism around the interpretation of ancient biomolecules like pigments,” says Arbour.
-“It's just really hard to collect enough data to lets us reconstruct color patterns on extinct dinosaurs.
-But for now, I am just excited about the exceptional preservation of this specimen and what we'll be able to glean from it in the long run.
-It's just so beautiful!”
+“There’s still a lot of healthy scientific skepticism around the interpretation of ancient biomolecules like pigments,” Arbour says.
+“It’s just really hard to collect enough data to let us reconstruct color patterns on extinct dinosaurs.
+But for now, I am just excited about the exceptional preservation of this specimen and what we’ll be able to glean from it in the long run.
+It’s just so beautiful!”

-The team are now trying to analyse the ankylosaur’s gut contents, to see if they can identify its last meal.
+The team members are now trying to analyze the ankylosaur’s gut contents, to see if they can identify its last meal.
 They’re also trying to analyze its bones.
-That’s usually the easy bit when it comes to studying dinosaurs, but with Borealopelta, the skeleton is obscured by skin!
-“We’ve tried to use CT-scanners but so far that hasn’t been successful.
+That’s usually the easy bit when it comes to studying dinosaurs, but with Borealopelta, the skeleton is obscured by skin.
+“We’ve tried to use CT scanners but so far that hasn’t been successful.
 The rock is too dense, but we hope future technology will let us look inside.
 Ironically, it’s too well preserved!”